How to use expressions in rules?

 Text

-You can join strings together using the tilde.
+You can join text together using the tilde.
 This allows you to join two fields together, or add a prefix or suffix to a field.
 Here is the description added to the notes twice.

 =description~description